rumca-js/pi-wifi-access-point/README.md

 # Use cases

+ - Linux machine VNC access (remote desktop)
+ - Transfer files from Android phone to computer (pictures, etc.).
+I do not use Google pictures backup functionality
  - HTTP is one of the most commonly used protocols.
 After connect you can control your Linux device remotely.
 There are limitles possibilities
- - Fixed IPs allow to create server/client application
+ - Fixed IPs allow to create reliable and secure server/client application.
+Bluetooth has some security holes
- - Linux machine can be controled via remote desktop
- - Transfer files from Android phone to computer (pictures, etc.).
-I do not use Google pictures backup functionality
+ - Mobile NAS, access point.
+You can install such solution on a raspberry PI, connect drives via USB on a remote site, you can watch your movies from the disks, or listen to music stored on your disks

  My own use cases:

    - presentation machine.
 I do not want to use the laptop for presentation.
 I can plug in wifi raspberry machine, and control it from afar.
 Everybody can access it
-  - I do not like bluetooth

 ## Replace the Google pictures!

 OK.
 So how do you transfer pictures from android phone to the computer?